ModischFabrications/CutSolverFrontend/README.md

  2. package.json
  3. Docker Multibuild (might be done by travis eventually)

-Update all dependencies completely with `vue upgrade` whenever possible, webdev is perpetually broken.
+Update all dependencies completely with `vue upgrade && npm install` whenever possible, webdev is perpetually broken.